libp2p/specs/webrtc/README.md

 ### Ordering

-As of writing this specification, libp2p supports ordered streams only.
-Implementations MUST NOT change the default value of `ordered` `true` when creating a new data channel via [`RTCPeerConnection.createDataChannel`](https://www.w3.org/TR/webrtc/#dom-peerconnection-createdatachannel).
+Implementations MAY expose an unordered byte stream abstraction to the user by overriding the default value of `ordered` `true` to `false` when creating a new data channel via [`RTCPeerConnection.createDataChannel`](https://www.w3.org/TR/webrtc/#dom-peerconnection-createdatachannel).

 ### Open Questions